-In 1995, they didn’t do pretty, they didn’t do fruit.
+At the dawn of the 90s, they didn’t do pretty, they didn’t do fruit.
 What you got back then was no-nonsense Oud, un-fractionated to capture the holistic beauty of black-striped wild tigerwood that would today demand a couple thousand per bottle.
 Just to distill.

 I remember the biggest agarwood tycoon in Southeast Asia giving a sigh when he recalled the tons upon tons of precious Malaysian tigerwood that he and his brother ground up into dust and put into the boilers.

 ‘Looking back now, what we did was crazy.
 But who could have known what that kind of wood could sell go for today?’

 What would sell today for no less than $2,000 - $5,000 per kilogram, they dumped into the grinders and boiled into oil.

 ‘Back then, the oil was expensive,’ he sighed.
 ‘But not the wood!’

 What is Tigerwood, anyway?
 And what does this oldie smell like?